 As the official month of National Breast Cancer Awareness, October is all about the chest.
 Protecting them, saving them, and taking care of them.
 It’s also about respecting them and the boundaries they generate in the treatment room.
-I can’t remember a time when the topic of massaging the mammaries wasn’t a little fraught with debate.
+I can’t remember when the topic of massaging the mammaries wasn’t a little fraught with debate.
 Do you or don’t you?
-I am taking the opportunity in October to focus on wellness of the breast and not just the cancer of it.
+I am taking the opportunity in October to focus on the wellness of the breast and its cancer.

-There are a number of therapists and clinics that are promoting a whole host of treatment protocols for breast health.
+Several therapists and clinics are promoting a whole host of treatment protocols for breast health.
 Chopra Center is a notable one.
 They all involve client education and respectful touch.
-There is a gold mine of information and research on the importance of massage and lymphatic work for the breasts - the way they look, feel and how we feel about them.
+There is a gold mine of information and research on the importance of massage and lymphatic work for the breasts, how they look, feel, and how we feel about them.
 It’s as much a part of our wellbeing as any other part of the body.
 So depending on the laws of your State and your own level of training and experience, I encourage you to highlight breast massage as part of your practice and reclaim it as part of our healthcare tradition.

-Special Promotion Menu: You can offer a special breast health protocol with whatever training you possess, check out the book Breast Massage by Debra Curtie.
+You can offer a special breast health protocol with whatever training you possess; check out the book Breast Massage by Debra Curtis.
 Utilize body wraps featuring European Rose Mud or try out some of the detoxifying options.
 Biotone has quite a few protocol suggestions on their website.
 I recommend you consider:

 14 drops Lemon EO